Matthew Batchelor

 Nasir Khan

-Dr Nasir Khan is a research lab manager for Prof. Sheena Radford’s and Prof. David Brockwell’s labs at The University of Leeds as well as facility manager for Astbury Circular Dichroism.
-Nasir also looks after stopped-flow, which will available for Astbury in the future.
-Nasir’s duties include purchasing, managing several grants/accounts, finance, and health & safety.
-Nasir is also involved with the research on several research projects including SPIDR.
+Dr Nasir Khan is a research lab manager for Prof. Sheena Radford and Prof. David Brockwell’s labs at The University of Leeds and a facility manager for Astbury Circular Dichroism.
+Nasir also looks after stopped-flow, which will be available for Astbury.
+Nasir’s duties include purchasing and managing several grants/accounts, finance, and health and safety.
+Nasir is also involved with research on several projects, including SPIDR.